 Middle Eastern foods have long been overlooked, overshadowed by better-known western cuisines.
-But over the last decade, Arab foods have skyrocketed in popularity, earning a place in the top echelon of best global cuisines.
+But over the last decade, Arabic foods have skyrocketed in popularity, earning a place in the top echelon of best global cuisines.

-While they’re often called Arab dishes, these foods come from places as far-flung as Morocco, Israel, and Lebanon.
+Even though they’re often called Arabic foods, these dishes come from places as far-flung as Morocco, Israel, and Lebanon.
 They bring new and mouthwatering flavors, aromas and ingredients to the dinner table.
-Best of all, foods on a Middle Eastern diet plan are full of healthy fats, lean proteins, veggies, and fruits, just like those on the Mediterranean diet.
+Best of all, they are full of healthy fats, lean proteins, veggies, and fruits, so they make a great addition to the Mediterranean diet.

 Shawarma is one of the best known traditional Middle Eastern foods, and is found in almost all Middle Eastern restaurants.
 The meal makes a ridiculously tasty meal, and once you have the first bite, you’ll be hooked.

 This is one meal that is rarely prepared at home, because of how the meat is prepared and roasted.
 It begins with a large cone-like piece of seasoned meat that is roasted on a slowly-turning, vertical rotisserie or spit.
 Traditionally, the shawarma cone is made from lamb or mutton, but recently you’ll also find it made from other meats, such as beef, chicken, turkey, or veal.

 As it roasts, the attendant will use a super sharp butcher’s knife to slice off thin pieces of the tender meat onto a huge plate.
-He’ll then serve it to you on its own as a snack, or on a dinner platter accompanied by fries, hummus, falafel, tabbouleh, and/or flatbread.
+You can order it on its own as a snack, or on a dinner platter accompanied by fries, hummus, falafel, tabbouleh, and/or flatbread.